insidewhy/friendship-blaster/readme.md

 [![build status](https://circleci.com/gh/ohjames/friendship-blaster.png?style=shield)](https://circleci.com/gh/ohjames/friendship-blaster)
 [![Known Vulnerabilities](https://snyk.io/test/github/ohjames/friendship-blaster/badge.svg)](https://snyk.io/test/github/ohjames/friendship-blaster)

-This is a tool to run a system of containers using `docker-compose` and update them as new version are published.
-It works using a master container running `docker-compose`, which schedules sibling containers.
+This is a tool to run a system of docker containers using `docker-compose` and update them as new image versions are published.

 ## Usage

 As input it takes a `docker-compose.yml` and a list of containers that can be upgraded.
 If the `docker-compose.yml` looks like this:

 ```yaml
 version: "3"